Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

-The Inflation Reduction Act, enacted in 2022, has been phasing in various changes to Medicare Part D coverage.
-Some important changes took effect in 2024.
-Here’s where enrollees were most likely to see their costs affected by the IRA:
+The Inflation Reduction Act, enacted in 2022, has been phasing in various changes to Medicare drug coverage — mostly Part D, but also Part B, as discussed below.
+Here’s where enrollees are most likely to see their costs and benefits affected by the IRA:

 Full Extra Help available to more Medicare Part D enrollees

-According to the U.S. Department of Health and Human Services, the eligibility expansion for full Extra Help was expected to make the program newly available to 300,000 low-income Medicare beneficiaries.3
+According to the U.S. Department of Health and Human Services, the eligibility expansion for full Extra Help was expected to make the program newly available to 300,000 low-income Medicare beneficiaries.

 Know someone who might be eligible for Extra Help?
 The Social Security Administration has information about applying for this benefit.